zkadish/over-quota-framework-mongodb/READM.md

-# Mongo SkillUp Desktop App Service DB Server
+# SkillUp Framework Service DB server

-- docker contianers
-- mongodb and mongo-express
 ## Development getting started

+- $ nvm use 12.20.0
+- This docker container connects to the Framework Service Server via the docker network skillup-network.

 ### When connecting docker containers Create the docker network